Updated: Dec 31, 2020

 (Our secret lagoon at Ko'olina)

 2. If you’re comfortable snorkeling you can also drive to Kahe Point Beach Park.
 The power plant pushes out warm water there and it brings in all the fish.
 It’s a great spot to sit and look for dolphins in the early morning too (8am-10am).
+If you want to book an excursion to swim with the Spinner Dolphins, you can click here.

 3. My favorite beach on the entire island is Pokai Bay at the Pililaau Army Recreation Center.
 You need to park outside before the gates, but then you can walk in and show the military guards your ID.
 It feels like a private beach on the weekday.
 Many days you can spot dolphins there from (8am-10am).
 If you get hungry there is a restaurant right on the water called The Beach House by 604.